kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption id="decoder-now-caption"><strong>Figure 1 — The answer takes layers to settle.</strong> The large L0 label is the top displayed candidate; the smaller line tracks the realized token <code>now</code>.
 Select another cell to inspect its saved candidates, or <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">open the full example</a>.</figcaption>
 </figure>

 To me, `brother → who` looks like the decoder using a familiar word association as a hint before the answer settles.
-The resemblance to psycholinguistic association is what makes it interesting—and sends me farther from the language-model head, into the encoder.
+That alone is not new: language models learn from patterns of co-occurrence and can reproduce some of the same word associations we observe in human behavior.
+What interests me is how that text-learned expectation competes with the acoustic cue arriving from the encoder.
+Across the layers, the model has to determine how much to trust what it seems to hear and how much to trust what its training history says is likely.
+Watching that balance shift is what sends me farther from the language-model head, into the encoder.

 ## Deeper down, words stop behaving like words